 By Barbara Ball, Ph.D., LPC-AT

 School connectedness is an important protective factor for youth and refers to their relationships with school personnel and peers; their commitment to learning; and participation in school activities.
 Some studies show that a sense of connectedness in school may allow youth in foster care to more effectively navigate challenges and stressors related to trauma and loss, build competencies, achieve academic success, and start a successful transition to adulthood.

-We wanted to get a better understanding how the COVID pandemic affects youth in foster care, and especially their connectedness with school.
+We wanted to explore the impact of COVID on youth in foster care and school connectedness.
 From June through August 2020, we interviewed 54 youth (ages 15 – 20) who are currently participating in the Texas Youth Permanency Study.
 We asked them about their experiences at school and about the impact of school closures, shifts to online learning, and social distancing measures.

 When reflecting on their experiences prior to the COVID pandemic, the majority of youth reported that support from teachers and counselors was essential for helping them feel connected and catch up academically.
 Andy* said, “I have good relationships with teachers and other students.
 Let’s say I had a problem or something.
 I would just talk to the counselor or talk to the teacher about it that I trust, and then they’ll try to help work it out.“